drug-design/course/docs/chapters/molecular-similarity.md

 ### Methods to Quantify Similarity

-In the previous section we saw how to handle molecular structures and properties in the computer by using molecular descriptors.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/methods-to-quantify-similarity-8be484b0'><i class='fa fa-play' aria-hidden='true'></i></button>In the previous section we saw how to handle molecular structures and properties in the computer by using molecular descriptors.
 Now we need to establish a numerical similarity measure between molecules which assigns a single number (the "similarity index") to structure pairs.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[molecular descriptor]: Molecular descriptors are numerical values that capture the structure and properties of molecules *[molecular descriptors]: Molecular descriptors are numerical values that capture the structure and properties of molecules